Thonotosassa, Florida: History

 The name "Thonotosassa" comes from the Seminole-Creek words ronoto "flint" and sasv "some", meaning the place was a source of valuable flint.
-Following the establishment of Fort Brooke in 1824 in what is now Tampa, a road that ran northwest of Lake Thonotosassa was built between Fort Brooke and Fort King in Ocala.
+Following the establishment of Fort Brooke in 1824 in what is now Tampa, a military road that ran northwest of Lake Thonotosassa was built between Fort Brooke and Fort King in Ocala.
 This road became known as the Fort King Road, which today is crossed in several locations by U.S. Route 301.
-Nevertheless, the presence of a Seminole village largely discouraged whites from moving into the area.
-After the Second Seminole War ended in 1842, whites began to settle.
+Nevertheless, the presence of a Native American (probably Seminole, Creek or Mikasuki) village largely discouraged settlers from moving into the area.
+Following the hostilities of the Second Seminole War and with the adoption the Armed Occupation Act of 1842 American settlers began moving into the region.

 In 1893, the Tampa and Thonotosassa Railroad opened a 13 mi route between the two growing communities.
 This line today no longer extends into Thonotosassa, its northern tracks having been removed along with the town depot by the 1980s, but its southern portion remains a busy industrial spur, joining with the CSX main line at Neve Wye.

 Among other areas for recreation for the youth is the Morris Bridge Road area and its Nature's Classroom.

 Geography

-Thonotosassa is located in northeastern Hillsborough County at (28.056135, -82.292663).
+Thonotosassa is located in northeastern Hillsborough County.
 It is bordered to the southwest by East Lake-Orient Park, and to the south by Mango and Seffner.
 The unincorporated community of Antioch is on the eastern edge of the CDP.

 The Hillsborough River forms the northern edge of the CDP, Interstate 4 forms the southern edge, and Interstate 75 forms the western edge.
 I-4 leads east 24 mi to Lakeland and west 11 mi to downtown Tampa, while I-75 leads north 90 mi to Ocala and south 46 mi to Bradenton.
 U.S. Route 301 travels through the northern part of Thonotosassa, leading northeast 15 mi to Zephyrhills and south 16 mi to Riverview.

 According to the United States Census Bureau, the CDP has a total area of 73.4 km2, of which 68.6 km2 are land and 4.8 km2, or 6.51%, are water.
 It is 40 ft above sea level.
 Plant City is 13 mi to the east.